Scientists say UK strain unlikely to affect efficacy of COVID-19 vaccines, warn against more mutations | Health

 Over time, as more mutations occur, the vaccine may need to be altered.
 "This happens with seasonal flu, which mutates every year, and the vaccine is adjusted accordingly," Sehgal explained.
 The SARS-CoV-2 virus, however, doesn't mutate as quickly as the flu virus, he added.

-As such, there is no evidence to date that this variant alters disease severity, either in terms of mortality or the seriousness of the cases of COVID-19 for those infected.
+There is no evidence yet that this variant alters disease severity, either in terms of mortality or the seriousness of the cases of COVID-19 for those infected.
 She said the structural proteins of a virus are responsible for the attachment of the virus receptor and co-receptor in cells, ultimately leading to the entry of the virus inside the host cells.
 "Thus changes in the structural protein might influence strength of virus-receptor interactions and thus infectivity," she added.

 One of the most significant changes is an N501Y mutation in the spike protein that the virus uses to bind to the human ACE2 receptor through which the virus enters the body.
 "Changes in this part of spike protein may, in theory, result in the virus becoming more infectious and spreading more easily between people," said Sehgal.